MicrosoftDocs/dynamics-365-ai/ai-docs/sales/relationship-analytics.md

 topic-status: Drafting
 ---

-# Preview feature: Use Relationship analytics to gather KPIs
+# Use Relationship analytics to gather KPIs

 Applies to Dynamics 365 (online), version 9.0.2<br>